What Makes The Perfect Pearl?

 The perfect pearl depends on a myriad of contributing factors, namely: shape, colour and lustre.
 Obviously, the most commonly desired shape of pearl is the perfect sphere.
 This is the shape which is used in most jewellery, particularly pearl necklaces.

 However, specific pearl shapes can be fashioned to custom requirements by applying a mould to the inner wall of oyster shells.
 Blister pearls or mabé pearls for example, can be created by a pearl growing over the mould.
 This means that the perfect pearl can be grown in almost any shape you like!
+This means pearl jewellery is very versatile, with certain pearls making for more popular pearl pendant designs than others and so on.

 The colour of the perfect pearl is also subjective.
 The most popular and sought after pearls are those with a pink iridescence.
 However, those with purple, blue and green iridescence are also desirable.
 These individual hues are found by choosing specific types of oysters within certain regions which are known to produce a more saturated level of a particular colour.